How to Get Started in Cryptocurrency (2025 Beginner’s Playbook)

 - Requires careful seed backup

-- Great beginner onboarding
+- Clean beginner onboarding

 - Works on Windows, macOS, Linux